filipemattar/Machine_Learning/README.md

 Contents:

 📊 Unsupervised Learning: Clustering techniques applied to data segmentation.

-🩺 Supervised Learning: Classification models for heart disease prediction ⚡ Forecasting Models: Time series forecasting for energy load prediction.
+🩺 Supervised Learning: Classification models for heart disease prediction

+⚡ Forecasting Models: Time series forecasting for energy load prediction

 More notebooks and projects are currently in progress.